 How I Learned What I Learned: Tuesday, Jan 30 @ 7:30pm

 Being Alive: A Sondheim Celebration: Tuesday, June 18 @ 7:30pm

 Both of our venues offer assistive listening devices in the lobby prior to performance.
 No advance reservations required.

 Instruction pamphlets are available to provide you with helpful tips on how to best use your hearing aid or assistive listening device.
 They are available in the lobby, or download them here:

-Tips for using personal auxilary devices at the MVCPA
+Tips for using personal auxiliary devices at the MVCPA

-Tips for using personal auxilary devices at the Lucie Stern Theatre
+Tips for using personal auxiliary devices at the Lucie Stern Theatre